Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Client Libraries
 ~~~~~~~~~~~~~~~~
-The client libraries provide the programming support that allow you to
+The client libraries provide the programming support that allows you to
 run Selenium commands from a program of your own design.
 There is a
 different client library for each supported language.
 A Selenium client
 library provides a programming interface, i.e., a set of functions,
-that run Selenium commands from your program.
+which run Selenium commands from your program.
 Within each interface,
 there is a programming function that supports each Selenese command.

 It is the client library that takes a Selenese command and passes it to the Selenium Server